National Primary Schools' Chess Championships

 Semi-Finals

-Four of the five Semi-Finals for the 2025 National Primary Schools Chess Championships have now been completed.
-This year’s competition sees 249 teams from 135 schools take part across five Semi-Finals.
+This year’s competition saw 249 teams from 135 schools take part across five Semi-Finals.

 11 May – Belmont, Mill Hill Prep School